 No model notice form has been proposed.

 Not every impermissible use or disclosure constitutes a reportable breach.
 The determination of whether an impermissible breach is reportable hinges on whether there is a significant risk of harm to the individual as a result of impermissible activity.
 For example, if PHI on a patient was inappropriately shared with a billing clerk and she understood her confidentiality obligations, the patient would not need to be notified by HMC of the breach.
 If HMC disclosed that a patient received services at our hospital, without more specifics, inadvertently to someone outside our organization, this also may not be cause for a breach under HITECH because it may not have been a significant risk of financial or reputational harm.
-The key in determining potential harm is whether sufficient information was released that would allow identity theft or harm the person because of the likelihood of sharing sensitive health data.
+The key in determining potential harm is whether sufficient information was released what would allow identity theft or would harm the person.

 You have the following rights to your PHI: